ning-hu/killboard-bot/README.md

 If the bot goes down, all usernames that were watched will need to be re-added.

-The bot makes an event api request every 30 seconds.
+The bot makes an event api request every 10 seconds.

 ## TODO
+* Make the tasks non-blocking
 * Add a way to remember the watch list and re-create the in-memory watch list from it
 * Add bulk adding/removing of people to watch
 * Add an "ignore nakeds" option (no equips and no items in inventory)